Explore New Mexico’s Local News Landscape

 Southern New Mexico: Many communities are included in the El Paso media market, meaning their primary broadcast news comes from Texas rather than New Mexico.
 This often limits coverage of state-level policies, elections, and local issues that directly affect these residents.

-Eastern New Mexico: Several counties are tied to the Amarillo, Texas market, which prioritizes Texas-centered stories.
+Eastern New Mexico: Several counties are tied to the Lubbock and Amarillo markets in Texas.
 Residents there may find themselves with little to no consistent access to in-depth coverage of New Mexico’s legislature, schools, or public services.